VincentWei/build-minigui-5.0/README.md

 ### Changes in Version 5.0.x

+1. Version 5.0.16 (2025-05-29)
+   - MiniGUI Core:
+      + Fix some bugs.
+      + Tune `configure.ac` for the latest autotools.
+   - MiniGUI Components:
+      + Tune `configure.ac` for the latest autotools.
 1. Version 5.0.15 (2025-05-09)
    - MiniGUI Core:
       + Optimize NEWGAL engines: `shadow`, `drm`, and `fbcon` for large resolution.